wealthsimple/hamburger/README.md

 There are several SCSS variables exposed for possible customization:

 - `$hamburger-menu-z-index`: The z-index for the expanded menu.
 You'll want to set this higher than all other z-indexes.
-- `$hamburger-menu-width`: The width of the hamburger menu when expanded.
 - `$hamburger-button-close`: The path or absolute URL to `hamburger-button-close.svg` (included).
+- `$hamburger-menu-width-small`: The width of the hamburger menu when expanded (small screens).
+- `$hamburger-menu-width-medium`: The width of the hamburger menu when expanded (medium screens).
+- `$hamburger-menu-width-large`: The width of the hamburger menu when expanded (large screens).

+Note that widths can be in `px`, `%`, or other measures.